porybox/pokemon-legality-checker/src/checks/README.md

 * `test: function (pkmnData) --> boolean`

-The function that gets called to check a file. `pkmn` is parsed pk6 data.
+The function that gets called to check a file. `pkmn` is parsed pk6 data ([sample](https://gist.github.com/Raia/ac7c4fd3b50f751446659180e1ea375a)).
 Should return a truthy value if the check passes, and a falsy value if the check fails.

 A Pokémon is considered to be legal iff all checks pass.